rasmuserik/fmtools/README.md

   - checkbox component that writes to application database
   - generic select widget
   - choose current template (should be report later)
+  - more responsive ui, instead of mobile-portrait oriented
 - data
   - basic communication with api - load data

 ## Next

-- responsive ui, instead of mobile-portrait oriented
+- Proxy api on demo-deploy-server
 - refactor/update code
 - simplify data from api
 - widgets